-The units aim to provide patients with co-ordinated treatment.
+The Specialist Units aim to provide patients with co-ordinated, multidisciplinary treatment.
 Alongside their craniofacial expertise they work with other departments within the hospitals and with community services to help patients and their carers access the full range of disciplines and services they need to treat the various conditions.

-The services of the Highly Specialised Units are the responsibility of the Specialised Services (Highly Specialist Craniofacial Centres), which is part of the National Health Service (NHS) and is responsible for funding, managing and developing 'specialist services'.
+The services of the Highly Specialised Units in England are the responsibility of NHS England’s Specialised Services (Highly Specialist Craniofacial Centres); in Scotland, the Designated Service is overseen by NHS National Services Scotland.

 The Headlines Family Weekend is our main event, which we host annually and generally runs from Saturday morning to Sunday lunch time.Please click here for more information.